Search News & Insights

 Multinationals predict $7.5BN investment in Irish operations and 20,000 jobs boost

-PRACTICE AREA GROUP: Financial Institutions, Banking and Financial Services, Banking and Financial Services Disputes, Aviation Finance, Life Sciences, Tax, International Business, US Business Group, Inward Investment
+PRACTICE AREA GROUP: Financial Institutions, Aviation Finance and Transportation, Life Sciences, Tax, International Business, Finance and Capital Markets, US Business Group, Inward Investment

 - Foreign investors estimate they will create 20,000 new jobs in Ireland over the next three years.
 Financial services (50%) and Technology (25%) will account for the majority of the jobs

 - 97% of existing foreign investors plan on maintaining investment levels in Ireland over the next 3 years.
 Just 3% plan a reduction

 - 46% of foreign investors cited Ireland’s access to other EU markets as the country’s most attractive attribute, 30% stated legal and fiscal stability, 29% cited the corporate tax rate (other tax factors are also important)

 - 44% of those already investing in Ireland cited the country’s corporate tax rate as the original factor that attracted them here

 Foreign investors and multinationals predict they will invest an estimated USD$7.5BN in their Irish operations over the next three years, creating 20,000 new jobs.
 This is according to a new report, ‘Investing in Ireland – A survey of foreign direct investors’, published today by the Economist Intelligence Unit (EIU) and commissioned by Matheson.

 Liam Quirke, Managing Partner at Matheson said, “The job creation estimates clearly show that foreign investors have a very positive attitude to Ireland.
 This survey is about understanding the needs of international business when making investment decisions, and how Ireland can better compete for such investments.
 It is important that policy-makers think about Ireland as an actual business, with actual customers, and make the needs of these customers a priority.”